 Each class takes part in ‘Morning Maths’ whereby children are set a mathematics task to ensure general knowledge and fluency are maintained and developed; these may take many forms, for example, arithmetic, specific times tables, or several questions about a mixture of mathematics topics.
 While the class is solving the questions, the staff are able to support children with consolidation or pre-teaching ensuring they are confident with skills required for the upcoming session.

 Through our teaching we continuously monitor pupils’ progress against expected attainment for their age, making formative assessment notes where appropriate and using these to inform our teaching.
 Summative assessments are completed at the end of each unit; their results form discussions in termly Pupil Progress Meetings and update our summative school tracking system.
-Pupils will also complete NFER papers that enable teachers to carefully monitor attainment and progress within mathematics on a termly basis.
+Pupils will also complete NFER papers that enable teachers to carefully monitor attainment and progress within mathematics.
 The main purpose of all assessments is to always ensure that we are providing excellent provision for every child.

-In order to advance individual children’s mathematics skills in school and at home, we utilise both Number Bots and Times Tables Rock Stars (TTRS) for multiplication practice, application and consolidation.
-In KS2, mathematics homework is set weekly, often reviewing the learning that has taken place within the school.
+In order to advance individual children’s mathematics skills in school and at home, we utilise both Number Bots and websites such as 'UrBrainy' for multiplication practice, application and consolidation.

 We implement our approach through high-quality teaching delivering appropriately challenging work for all individuals.
 To support us, we have a range of mathematical resources in classrooms including dienes and counters (concrete equipment).
 When children have grasped a concept using concrete equipment, images and diagrams are used (pictorial) prior to moving to abstract questions.
 Abstract mathematics relies on the children understanding a concept thoroughly and being able to use their knowledge and understanding to answer and solve questions without equipment or images.